* * * This post is the [incomplete] "preview format" for an upcoming

 how to allow fingertip access for glue-up and assembly.
 My decoration boxes and

-forms are engineered to be sturdy enough for repeated rotation between being displayed and being stored.
+forms are engineered to be sturdy enough for rotation between being displayed and being stored across many years.
 I

 consider durability a signature of my work.”[clockwise from left: 342537, 342547, 168160, 234130, 460736]